 The screen on your Surface is larger than an iPad, but it’s probably smaller than your desktop PC’s monitor.
 That doesn’t mean you’re stuck with your Surface’s small screen, though.
-Your Surface includes a high-definition video port that lets you plug in desktop monitors, HDTV sets, and many digital projectors used for PowerPoint presentations.
+Your Surface includes a high-definition video port that lets you plug in desktop monitors, HDTV sets, and video digital projectors.

-Plugging in a monitor (whether your desktop, HDTV, or projector) not only gives you a larger screen, it gives you two screens: Your Surface’s screen stays active, as well.
+Plugging in a monitor not only gives you a larger screen, it gives you two screens: Your Surface’s screen stays active, as well, if you want.

 In theory, connecting your Surface to a monitor is quite simple: Connect a cable between your Surface’s video port and your monitor’s input port.

 The challenge is finding the right cable.
 No single cable works in every situation.
-That’s because Windows 8 tablets and monitors contain different types of video ports.
-And your cable needs the correct jack on each end, or it won’t fit.
+That’s because Surface tablets and monitors contain different types of video connectors.
+And your cable needs the correct connector on each end, or it won’t fit.

-Both Surfaces can connect through HDMI, although both do it in slightly different ways:
+All of the Surfaces connect using HDMI (High-Definition Multimedia Interface), although they do it in slightly different ways:

-TVs and monitors also include one or more different types of video adapters.
+TVs and monitors also include one or more types of video adapters:

-HDMI: Shown on the right in the figure, this port is the same as the ones found on many computers, but it’s full-size — more than twice as large.
+HDMI: This port is the same as the ones found on many computers, but it’s full-size — more than twice as large.
 HDMI cables also carry the sound as well as the video, a perk when watching movies on a big screen.

-DVI: The next most popular, this appears mostly on PC monitors rather than TVs.
-For DVI, you need a third-party adapter.
+DVI: The next most popular, this connector appears mostly on PC monitors rather than TVs.

-VGA: This oldster appeared on monitors for nearly 20 years, so it’s still around on a lot of equipment as a last-resort connector.
+VGA: This oldster has graced the backs of monitors for more than 20 years, so it still exists as a last-resort connector.
 Cables and adapters with VGA connectors often cost more because they need more circuitry to translate between the types of signals flowing through the cable.

 Matching your Surface’s video port with your monitor’s port leaves you with three ways to connect the two:

-Buy a cable with the right plug for your Surface on one end and the right plug for your monitor on the other end.
+Buy a cable with the correct plug for your Surface on one end and the correct plug for your monitor on the other end.
 This might be your least expensive option for HDMI connections.

 Depending on the variety of external monitors you plan to connect to your Surface, you may need to collect several types of cables or adapters.

 When shopping for HDMI cables, be aware that the higher-priced ones don’t make the video signal any better.
-The cables either work or they don’t.
+The cables either work, or they just lie there like soggy noodles.

-After you’ve connected the correct cable between your Microsoft Surface and the monitor and told the Surface to send its signal to the monitor, you face one last challenge.
-You must convince the monitor to recognize your newly plugged-in Surface.
+After you’ve connected the correct cable between your Surface and the monitor and told the Surface to send its signal to the monitor, you face one last challenge: You must convince the monitor to recognize your newly plugged-in Surface.

-The solution here works a little differently depending on whether you’re connecting your Surface to an HDTV or a PC monitor.
+The solution here works a little differently depending on whether you’re connecting your Surface to a HDTV or a PC monitor.

 HDTV: On your TV’s front panel or handheld remote control, look for a button for switching between video inputs.
-Keep pressing the remote’s Video Input button, switching between inputs, if necessary, and your Surface’s screen will eventually appear.
+Keep slowly pressing the remote’s Video Input button, switching between inputs if necessary, until your Surface’s screen eventually appears.

-Monitor: If your monitor is already connected to another PC, unplug the second PC.
-(You can plug the cable back in when you’re through.)
+Monitor: If your monitor is already connected to another PC, take time to unplug the monitor from the second PC.
+(You can plug it back in when you’re through.)
 Your monitor should sense your Surface’s signal and automatically begin displaying it.
 (Sometimes turning the monitor on and off again helps it switch to the right signal.)